avierr/etzel/format.md

 ````
    1. Pop the top of the Queue
+   2. if the element has expired
+        2.1 Delete element from disk
+        2.2 go to step 1
-   2. if the element matches with any element in the delete list:
+   3. if the element matches with any element in the delete list:
-      2.1. remove the element from the delete list.
+      3.1. remove the element from the delete list.
-      2.2.
+      3.2.
 Go to Step 1
    3. else Send it to the requested Client
    4. increment the 'error_count' of the Element on Disk
    5. CALL PUBLISH(element); WITH DELAY:60